Starting a vegetable garden from scratch

 Over the years I've been growing veg, certain plants and varieties have emerged clearly as front runners in the time/reward ratio.
 They are quick and easy to grow, so that with little or no gardening experience, they still do well and go on to form the basis of hundreds of free and delicious meals over the next few months with very little sweat.
 This exercise is not about growing every single edible plant you and your family eat.

-The key here is to choose as many cut-and-come-again plants as possible, which you can harvest from on a Monday for supper and, by the following Monday, will have grown back with more for you to eat.
+The key here is to choose as many cut-and-come-again plants as possible, from which you can harvest on a Monday for supper and, by the following Monday, more will have grown back for you to eat.

 The grand plan